pfinal-nc/pfinal-nc.github.io/docs/golang/From-Trace-to-Insight-A-Closed-Loop-Observability-Practice-for-Go-Projects.md

 ---
-title: "From Trace to Insight: A Closed-Loop Observability Practice for Go Projects"
+title: "Go Observability with OpenTelemetry 2025: From Data Collection to Actionable Insights"
 date: 2025-10-29 10:00:00
 tags:
   - golang